dirkcuys/thebacklog/projects/isla-falta/index.md

 [<img class="alignnone size-medium wp-image-190" alt="combined-small" src="http://thebacklog.net/wp-content/uploads/2013/10/combined-small-300x75.png" width="300" height="75" />][8]

 And this is where I&#8217;m at at the moment.
-The height map can be used to generate a 2.5D terrain that looks somewhat realistic.
-It still feels artificial, the peaks doesn&#8217;t look that great and the resolution of the height map is static, but it&#8217;s getting better!
+The heightmap can be used to generate a 2.5D terrain that looks somewhat realistic.
+It still feels artificial, the peaks doesn&#8217;t look that great and the resolution of the heightmap is static, but it&#8217;s getting better!

 [<img class="alignnone size-medium wp-image-197" alt="falta-render-2" src="http://thebacklog.net/wp-content/uploads/2013/10/falta-render-2-300x168.png" width="300" height="168" />][9]